-The Liberty Bell is an iconic symbol of American independence, but started its political career as a simple device to call colonists to meetings in 1752.
-It is now a worldwide symbol for freedom and justice.
+The Liberty Bell is an iconic symbol of American independence but started its political career as a simple device to call colonists to meetings in 1752.

 George Clymer, one of the first Founding Fathers to argue for separation from Britain, was also one of six men to sign both the Declaration of Independence and the United States Constitution.

 Jacqueline Kennedy Onassis, wife of the 35th American president, married to one of the richest men in the world—how was she portrayed on the screen?

 Best known as the wife of Robin Hood, Maid Marian's on-screen character has evolved through the years from delicate virgin to woman warrior.

 The life of Mary Magdalene as discussed in the Christian Bible is portrayed in various and controversial ways on film and television.

 The China Syndrome was released by Columbia Pictures on March 16, 1979, 12 days before the partial core meltdown at the Three Mile Island reactor in Pennsylvania.
 The coincidence was so eerie that Columbia temporarily removed the film from some markets.

 The original star of True Grit and Stagecoach, actor John Wayne was awarded the Congressional Gold Medal in Recognition of an American Icon.
 This is his story from the perspective of his biographers.

 This dog breed from Mexico dates back to the time of the Mayans and Aztecs.
 Chihuahuas, or chihuahueño, are tiny and fierce, but when it comes to love and affection they ask for and give tremendous amounts of both.